VaidehiGouda/M1_OrganiseNames_Util/README.md

 # M1_ProjectGoal_Util

-## This project sorts the input data alphabetwise.
+## This project takes the names from user as input.
+Then sorts the input data in alphabetical order.
+Also displays the name and associated details according to alphabetical order.